patrickfrey/mewa/doc/faq.md

 <a name="withAndUsing"/>

-### How to implement type contexts, e.g. the Pascal "WITH", the C++ "using", and friends?
+### How to implement type contexts, e.g. the Pascal "WITH", the C++ "using", etc...?

 In the example _language1_, a context list is an object bound to a scope.
 The enclosed scopes inherit the context list from the parent scope.
 A "WITH" or "using" defines the context list for the current scope as a copy of the inherited context list if not defined yet.
 It then attaches the